My goal is to use my art and writing to instill in people the value of travel and appreciation for diversity.

 Through my travels I have discovered how incredibly fortunate I am to have had the hand I was dealt at birth.
 Unfortunately, in many places, education is not a right but a privilege.
 It should be more highly valued and more freely given.
 I would love to be part of bringing it to other people.
 Knowledge and the means for self sufficiency are empowering.

 Things I value most are meaning, purpose, authenticity, respect, growth, quality, detail, efficiency, organization, structure, creativity, travel, and education.
 These values govern the majority of decisions I make, both personally and professionally.

 My bare essentials are scraps of paper, pens and pencils, good coffee, and old music.
 I must always have something with which to capture my thoughts and to express myself.

 I think in lyrics, and may have actually been a jukebox in a previous life.

-I don’t know where I’m going (geographically speaking), but I know who I am.
+I don’t know exactly what the cards hold for me next, but I know who I am.
+I’m a dreamer and a doer.
 I’m an old soul and a free spirit.
 I’m an eternal optimist.
-I’m a lover, not a fighter.
-I’m a traveling typographer.
+I’m an explorer of worlds and of ideas.
+I’m a lover, not a fighter—but I’m also not a doormat.
+I’m a traveler and a typographer.
 I’m a visual communicator.
 Above all, I’m a work-in-progress, but I’m trying to get a little bit better every day.